tonghuikang/draw-sgp-electoral-boundaries/README.md

 (to be verified)

 - The dual of a planar graph is planar.
-- There are _ quadripoints and _ quintipoints
+- There are _ quadripoints and _ quintipoints.
+- There _ pairs of boundaries that are opposite at quadripoints / quintipoints but are still adjacent somewhere.